Use your ‘Virtual Care Starter Pack’ to cut down on the risks of face-to-face time within the Covid environment. It’s quick & easy to set up!

 9pm: I went into Isolation Room 2 and met a Covid positive woman who is a community lab technician.
 She was lovely, but she was alone and scared.
 I logged her tablet onto our new cellular hotspot and then showed her how she could text with her nurse… she was thirsty and the nurse sent in water.

 I watched her go from alone & scared, to supported & hopeful.
 It was one of the most rewarding experiences of my last two weeks.
-We need this type of technology in every isolation room in all of our hospitals and we need it in the next five to ten days.
+We need this type of technology in every isolation room in all of our hospitals.

 During our pilot project, we had a tablet in the room of a Covid patient on a ventilator, mostly to help nurses inside the room call for supplies.
 The patient’s family downloaded Signal and started sending voice recordings two or three times a day since they weren’t allowed to visit.
 The nurse would play them when she went into the room.
 Seeing the family leverage technology to connect with the patient was uplifting for the whole team.